ob-cheng/Tableau-Fundamentals---DC/README.md

 3. Click the download button to download the workbook.
 4. You should now be able to open the .twbx file you just downloaded using your local version of Tableau.

+Alternatively, you can find the datasets used in this course under the folder "data source."